 In addition, the ABI system uses an internal size standard added to each sample from which the size curve is extrapolated for estimating allele peak length relative to the standard curve.
 ABI states that variation using this system ensures +/- 0.5bp accuracy from run to run.
 Furthermore, the GeneMapper program analyses each individual size curve for peak quality and general fit to the theoretical ideal size curve.
 Any discrepancies detected by the software raise flags in the analysis window and can be scrutinized in further detail.
-We also examined each size curve analysis as well as the individual peaks that were used to generate the size curve for each individual in a run plate to ensure another level of QC in addition to that used by the GeneMapper software.
+We also examined each size curve for each individual in a run plate to ensure another level of QC in addition to that used by the GeneMapper software.